QuakedK/Oneclick/README.md

 # Usage
 For the best and most favorably results, We recommend running Oneclick on a fresh install.
 This way we can guarantee nothing in your OS could possibly conflict or incorretly interact with Oneclick.
 Although it doesn't necessarily mean you have too.
+We also recommend downloading [Dcontrol](https://www.sordum.org/9480/defender-control-v2-1/) to permanently disable windows defender.

 It's important to note many of the debloat features/related things aren't optional this is why it's recommended every potential user read
 [Unsupported Features](https://github.com/QuakedK/Oneclick/blob/main/Unsupported%20Features.md) for more details.